mariescharfe/ecommerce-pattern-library/patterns/cards/README.md

 ---

+basic-card:
+  width: 400
-basic-card: |
+  desc: |
     The basic cards are to be used for information only.
 It can contain a button but should not be a link itself.

+icon-card:
+  width: 400
-icon-card: |
+  desc: |
     The icon cards are used for call-to-actions on the homepage or highlights on inside pages.

 ---